ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 </p>

-As a sanity check we check that all algorithms return the same result for strings of various lengths.
-We can't really go past length of 30 characters, because the recursive algorithm takes ages to run.
+As a sanity check, we verify that all algorithms return the same result for strings of various lengths.
+We can't really go past a length of 30 characters because the recursive algorithm takes ages to run.

 {% highlight python %}
 {% raw %}